-This briefing is only intended to provide a very general overview of the matters to which it relates.
-It is not intended as legal advice and should not be relied on as such. © Carey Olsen (Guernsey) LLP 2020.
+Please note that this briefing is only intended to provide a very general overview of the matters to which it relates.
+It is not intended as legal advice and should not be relied on as such. © Carey Olsen (Guernsey) LLP 2018